About Me

 If you're confused as to which herb to use with what food, which herbs you can grow indoors or out, is it peppermint or spearmint you use in cooking or numerous other questions, I can help you.

-I have two levels of the Herbal Academy of New England Herbal Medicine course and in 2019, I embarked on a Bachelor of Science degree in Clinical Herbalism - watch this space!
+I have two levels of the Herbal Academy of New England Herbal Medicine course (Introductory and Intermediate) and in 2019, I embarked on a Bachelor of Science degree in Clinical Herbalism.

 I'd love to be able to tell a tale of how I learned about herbs at my grandmother's knee, but sadly, I didn't, so I can't.
 However, I did get a love for cookery, crafts and making things from her, she was so talented, so maybe she did set me on my way.